Development aid: Favourable impacts

-Promoting or easing conflict

-Furthermore, the effect of Aid on conflict intensity and onset have been proved to have different impacts in different countries and situations.
-For instance, for the case of Colombia Dube and Naidu (2015) showed that Aid from the US seems to have been diverted to paramilitary groups, increasing political violence.
-Moreover, Nunn and Qian (2014) have found that an increase in U.S. food aid increases conflict intensity; they claim that the main mechanism driving this result is predation of the aid by the rebel groups.
-In fact, they note that aid can have the unintentional consequence of actually improving rebel groups' ability to continue conflict, as vehicles and communications equipment usually accompany the aid that is stolen.
-These tools improve the ability of rebel groups to organize and give them assets to trade for arms, possibly increasing the length of the fighting.
-Finally, Crost, Felter and Johnston (2014) have showed that a development program in the Philippines have had the unintended effect of increasing conflict because of a strategic retaliation from the rebel group, on where they tried to prevent that the development program increases support to the government.
+Unfavourable impacts

 Imposition of inappropriate strategies and technologies

 According to James Ferguson, these issues might be caused by deficient diagnostics of the development agencies.
 In his book The Anti-Politics Machine, Ferguson uses the example of the Thaba-Tseka project in Lesotho to illustrate how a bad diagnostic on the economic activity of the population and the desire to stay away from local politics, caused a livestock project to fail.

 According to Martijn Nitzsche, another problem is the way on how development projects are sometimes constructed and how they are maintained by the local population.
 Often, projects are made with technology that is hard to understand and too difficult to repair, resulting in unavoidable failure over time.
 Also, in some cases the local population is not very interested in seeing the project to succeed and may revert to disassembling it to retain valuable source materials.
 Finally, villagers do not always maintain a project as they believe the original development workers or others in the surroundings will repair it when it fails (which is not always so).

+Conditional aid

 A common criticism in recent years is that rich countries have put so many conditions on aid that it has reduced aid effectiveness.
 In the example of tied aid, donor countries often require the recipient to purchase goods and services from the donor, even if these are cheaper elsewhere.
+According to a 1991 report for the OECD, tied aid can increase development aid project costs by up to 20 or 30 percent.

 Other conditions include opening up the country to foreign investment, even if it might not be ready to do so.

-Other criticisms of development aid

-Besides questions of effects and effectiveness, other criticisms have been made of development aid.